yoyoberenguer/NE555-timer-/README.md

 ### RS flip-flop

-For the RS flip-flop we are using the IC 74HCT02 (NOR gates) RS truth table below
+For the RS flip-flop we are using the IC 74HCT02 (NOR gates).
+RS truth table below (R = 1 & S = 1) is an invalid condition

 ![Simplified Schematic](https://github.com/yoyoberenguer/NE555-timer-/blob/main/SR.png)